As ‘Afghan’ Elections Loom, Client Kingmaking Takes Center Stage

 These rising figures were Nur Mohammad Taraki and Hafizullah Amin (like U.S. Special Envoy for Afghanistan Zalmay Khalilzad and Ghani nowadays), two power thirsty tyrants who initially helped Daoud to end King Zahir’s 40-year dynasty.

 Shortly after, in 1978, Taraki and Amin killed Daoud and his entire family.
 This bloody military coup marked the end of the “Afghan state” and the beginning of the rise of Ghilzai Pashtuns to power for the first time in Afghanistan.
-The coup also marked the last time Afghanistan had all characteristics of state.
+The coup also marked the last time Afghanistan had all characteristics of a state.

 Taraki and Amin’s oppressive and brutal adventure to power was short-lived.
-Amin (Moscow believed he was CIA man) killed Taraki (who had the backing of the Soviet Union and its KGB) in 1979.
+Amin (Moscow believed he was a CIA man) killed Taraki (who had the backing of the Soviet Union and its KGB) in 1979.
 It triggered the Soviet Union to invade Afghanistan and assassinate Amin a month later.

 After Amin’s execution, the Americans opted for supporting the “Mujahidin” against the former Soviet Union in Afghanistan.
 This is similar to what Russia has started doing to the U.S. with the Taliban these days.